amitfin/oref_alert/README.md

 6. `Country active alerts`: all active alerts in Israel.
 7. `Country updates`: all updates in Israel.
 8. `Country alerts`: all alerts in Israel.
 Exists only when the [configuration](https://my.home-assistant.io/redirect/integration/?domain=oref_alert) "Add 'All Alerts' attributes" is turned on.

-## Alert's Fields

-Alerts and updates inside attributes have the following fields:
-1. `alertDate`: e.g. `2025-06-30 15:00:00` (Israel timezone).
-2. `title`: e.g. `ירי רקטות וטילים`.
-Always in Hebrew.
-3. `data`: a single area name, e.g. `תל אביב - מרכז העיר`.
-4. `category`: an integer of the category as listed [here](https://www.oref.org.il/alerts/alertCategories.json).
-Categories 13 and 14 are used for updates.
-5. `channel`: the receiving channel.
-Below is the ordered list of options.
-When the same alert is coming on multiple channels, only the higher channel will be used.
-The fields of the alerts are normalized and have the same format regardless of the channel.
-    1. `website-history`: the history file of the official website.
-    2. `website`: the real-time file of the official website.
-    3. `mobile`: the mobile notification channel of the official app.
-    4. `tzevaadom`: the notification channel of [tzevaadom.co.il](https://www.tzevaadom.co.il/).
-    5. `synthetic`: synthetic alert for testing purposes generated via the [synthetic-alert action](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.synthetic_alert).

 ## Time To Shelter Sensors